 It is the policy of this Master Plan that the Planning Board, Township Committee, the WTMUA and the HMUA cooperatively identify existing developed land uses and areas programmed for growth to ensure that wastewater treatment is provided where needed.
 Coordinated planning is required to protect public investments in open space and farmland preservation by maintaining wastewater management plans consistent with the SDRP policy objectives for the rural and environmentally sensitive planning areas.
-For the environmentally sensitive planning area, the policy is to: "establish adequate levels of capital facilities and services to support centers; to protect large contiguous areas of environmentally sensitive features and other open spaces; to protect public investments in open space preservation programs and to minimize conflicts between Centers and the Environs."
-In the Rural Planning Area, infrastructure policy objectives include programming wastewater treatment facilities "to protect large contiguous areas of productive farmlands and other open spaces; to protect public investments in farmland preservation programs and to minimize conflicts between Centers and surrounding farms."
+For the environmentally sensitive planning area, the policy is to: "establish adequate levels of capital facilities and services to support centers; to protect large contiguous areas of environmentally sensitive features and other open space; to protect public investments in open space preservation programs and to minimize conflicts between Centers and the Environs."
+In the Rural Planning Area, infrastructure policy objectives include programming wastewater treatment facilities "to protect large contiguous areas of productive farmlands and other open spaces; to protect public investments facilities to protect large contiguous areas of productive farmlands and other open spaces; to protect public investments in farmland preservation programs and to minimize conflicts between Centers and to minimize conflicts between Centers and surrounding farms."

 It is recommended that the Township investigate inter-municipal arrangements, where possible, to accept wastewater flow from growth areas currently in need of wastewater treatment.
 Under these conditions, it will be important that only existing developed areas and areas planned for growth will be permitted to connect to collection lines.
-This type of inter-municipal arrangement will require that the WMP explicitly not permit connections to the system in areas designated for individual onsite septic systems.
+This type of inter-municipal arrangement will require that the WMP explicitly not permit connections to the system in areas designated for individual on-site septic systems.
 For example, if collection lines to connect two sewer service areas are extended through areas designated in the local WMP for individual on-site septic systems, no connections to lines will be permitted outside of designated sewer service areas.
 In this way, existing capacity at the Long Valley plant may be effectively utilized by existing developed areas currently in need of wastewater treatment, while PA-4B and PA-5 land preservation policies discouraging sprawl and growth may be maintained.